Fulfilling Our Nation's Promise in Vietnam

-Members of a Defense POW/MIA Accounting Agency (DPAA) recovery team pose for a group photo during excavation operations in Ha Tinh Province, Vietnam, April 14, 2021.
+Freddie Smith, Defense POW/MIA Accounting Agency (DPAA) life support investigator, looks at materials collected from an excavated unit during excavation operations in Ha Tinh Province, Socialist Republic of Vietnam, April 6, 2021.
 DPAA’s mission is to achieve the fullest possible accounting for missing and unaccounted-for U.S. personnel to their families and our nation.
 (U.S. Army photo by Staff Sgt.
 Michael O'Neal)

 |Date Taken: